Gryps, an RPA platform focusing on construction, raises $1.5M

 Salama and Tasbihi say the pandemic made apparent the need for and speed of digitization adoption, with construction teams desiring faster access to information remotely, in-office, and on-site.
 “With teams working from home, they needed more robust tools than what exists today to access project data such as contracts, financials, and other documentation as fast as possible,” they continued.
 “Project managers are typically extremely busy responding to project needs, which typically slows down technology adoption because they have no time to spend on digitizing their processes.
 The pandemic paused a lot of projects and provided executives and teams time to rethink their policies, procedures, and ways of doing business.
 Now these projects are coming back and the teams are determined to increase efficiency, and integrating new technologies is key to that goal.”

-LDV Capital, Pear VC, and Harvard Business School Graduate Syndicate co-led Gryps’ seed round.
-A group of angel investors also participated.
+LDV Capital led Gryps’ seed round with participation from Pear VC and Harvard Business School Graduate Syndicate.
+A group of angel investors also contributed.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: